kirbysayshi/js13k-2020/README.md

 - [ ] Audio: some looping ambient chords
 - [ ] Max Velocity for signal
 - [ ] Paddle Boost should be a metered resource?
-- [ ] CES .selectFirst creates the majority of allocations (iterators), and GC is a cause of noticeable pauses.
 - [ ] Prevent ball tunneling when colliding with paddle (is this an issue? probably not if the paddle is large enough)
 - [ ] Shorten radius of paddle?
 - [ ] BUG: labels are hidden when transitioning from edge to corner